vmlaker/sysadmin/README.apache-httpd.rst

 Proxy with HTML rewrite
 -----------------------
-Say you want to host anothersite.com content at your site's ``/asdf`` location, use:
+Say you want to proxy anothersite.com content at your site's ``/asdf`` location, use:
 ::

     ProxyRequests Off